-William Angus-Hughes, Rana Begum, Martin Church, Nathan Cohen, Rhys Coren, Natalie Dower, Judith Duquemin, Julia Farrer, Ben Gooding, Lothar Götz, Hanz Hancock, Tess Jaray, Silvia Lerin,
+William Angus-Hughes, Rana Begum, Martin Church, Nathan Cohen, Rhys Coren, Natalie Dower, Judith Duquemin, Julia Farrer, Ben Gooding, Lothar Götz, Hanz Hancock, Tess Jaray, Silvia Lerin, Peter Lowe,

 Patrick Morrissey, Laurence Noga, Charley Peters, Richard Plank, Giulia Ricci, Carol Robertson, Robin Seir, Steve Sproates, Trevor Sutton

 On a Clear Day by Alex Meurice.

 In 1967, seemingly once and for all, Agnes Martin abandoned painting, left New York, bought a trailer and moved to the New Mexican

 desert.
 After four, solitary years on the mesa, Martin was invited by Luitpold Domberger – a master screenprinter renowned for collaborating with Josef Albers, Max Bill and Victor Vasarely, to execute a series of screenprints.
 Titled On a Clear Day,

 this austere achromatic work develops the grammar of linear divisions which Martin would use for the rest of her life.
-Inspired to paint for the first time in many years, Martin relinquished the browns and greys of her earlier work for
+Inspired to paint for the first time in many years, Martin relinquished the browns and greys of her earlier work for luminous and joyful

-luminous and joyful pastels.
+pastels.
 In a note from 1975, she wrote: Art work that is completely abstract – free from any expression of the environment is like music and can be responded to in the same way.
 Our response to line and tone and color is the same as our response to

 sounds.
 And like music abstract art is thematic.
 It holds meaning for us that is beyond expression in words.
 These prints express innocence of mind.
 If you can go with them and hold your mind as empty and tranquil as they are and recognize your feelings at

 abstraction, from the infinite horizon of algorithms to backstrap weaving and neurology.
-The twentythree artists exhibited in From Centre are prolific in exploiting these new possibilities for reductive geometry, at times architectonic, hieratic,
+The twentythree artists exhibited in From Centre are prolific in exploiting these new possibilities for reductive geometry, at times architectonic, hieratic, kinetic,

-for his technical assistance.
+assistance.
 Last but not least, a heartfelt thanks to our kind landlords for providing this magnificent space.